vriesm060/real-time-web-1920/README.md

 * [x] :dancers: Sharing a trip with everyone you want
 * [x] :information_desk_person: Separating Admin users who are able to edit the route and regular users who can only watch
 * [x] :heavy_plus_sign: :heavy_minus_sign: The option to add or remove other Admins
-* [ ] :eight_pointed_black_star: SnapToRoads technique so your created route will 'snap' to the correct roads on the map
-* [ ] :house: Real-time place information for places close to your route
+* [x] :house: Real-time place information for places close to your route

 ---